Using the Rovo Ops agent

 Update major incident tag

-Update the major incident tag in a given incident
+Update the major incident tag on a Jira work item.

 Find out how to write instructions for your custom Rovo agent.